Notaries in Ancient Phoenicia, 1500 BC

 According to Sanchuniathon, knowledge started with Taautus, a god from Byblos, who discovered the use of letters and the writing of records.
-This scribe of the gods bore a tablet, pen and palm-branch (Phoenix tree).
-He attended the judgement of the souls, invented writing and served as a wise teacher and peacemaker.
+This scribe of the gods bore a tablet, pen, and palm-branch (Phoenix tree).
+He attended the judgment of the souls, invented writing, and served as a wise teacher and peacemaker.

 Seals and Notaries

 Many stamp seals and cylinder seals have been found throughout the Levant (eastern Mediterranean region).
 Seals were made of stone or clay and were used to make impressions in clay or wax to seal a document.
 Many seal impressions, known as bullae, have survived.

 Seals are mentioned in the Bible.
 They contained symbols, patterns, faces, gods, animals, names, and text.

 Priests acted as scribes and notaries, standardized weights and measures, and oversaw banking and warehousing.
 Temples served as warehouses and banks, attracting private deposits of silver and goods.